spaskalev/libpvl/README.md

 To detect them provide a leak detection callback to pvl_init() and a mirror memory block of the same size as the main memory block.
 Upon calling pvl_commit()  libpvl will scan the unmarked areas between the main memory block and the mirror and call the leak detection callback for any found leaks.

+Note that the leak detection will not report leaks that occur in a marked internal span.
+This is an immediate problem as these leaks will be persisted and restored.
+See the section on tuning performance on how libpvl works internally.

 ### Tuning performance

+To achieve constant time and space complexity for pvl_mark() libpvl splits the main memory block into spans of equal size and uses a bitset to track dirty spans.
+When pvl_mark() is called it sets the dirty flag for each internal span than overlaps with the caller-provided span.
+If too few internal spans are used then the space efficiency of the persisted changed can be low.
+If too many internal spans are used that will increase the size of the pvl object and increase iteration times in pvl_commit().